Giraffe: Mortality and health

 The local, seasonal presence of large herds of migratory wildebeests and zebras reduces predation pressure on giraffe calves and increases their survival probability.
 In turn, it has been suggested that other ungulates may benefit from associating with giraffes, as their height allows them to spot predators from further away.
 Zebras were found to assess predation risk by watching giraffes and spend less time looking around when giraffes are present.

 Some parasites feed on giraffes.
 They are often hosts for ticks, especially in the area around the genitals, which have thinner skin than other areas.
 Tick species that commonly feed on giraffes are those of genera Hyalomma, Amblyomma and Rhipicephalus.
-Giraffes may rely on red-billed and yellow-billed oxpeckers to clean them of ticks and alert them to danger.
+Red-billed and yellow-billed oxpeckers clean giraffes of ticks and alert them to danger.
 Giraffes host numerous species of internal parasites and are susceptible to various diseases.
 They were victims of the (now eradicated) viral illness rinderpest.
 Giraffes can also suffer from a skin disorder, which comes in the form of wrinkles, lesions or raw fissures.
 As much as 79% of giraffes have symptoms of the disease in Ruaha National Park, but it did not cause mortality in Tarangire and is less prevalent in areas with fertile soils.